sero-cash/cminer/README.md

 # cminer

-Now can only use CPU for mining.
+Now can only mine using CPU.

 ## Usage